chenzhuoyu/go-plus-deprecated/README.md

 **THIS IS A WORKING IN PROGRESS DRAFT SPECIFICATION**

-Go Plus is designed to be a strict super-set of Go programming language, which means:
+Go Plus is designed to be a strict super-set of the Go programming language, which means:

 * All valid Go code is valid Go Plus code